-This compensation discussion and analysis (this "CD&A") set forth below provides an explanation of our compensation programs, including the objectives of such programs and the rationale for each element of compensation, for our Chief Executive Officer ("CEO"), our Chief Financial Officer ("CFO"), our three other most highly compensated executive officers as prescribed by the rules of the SEC, and our former CFO (collectively, the "Named Executive Officers").
-This CD&A also describes the actions and decisions of the HCMC Committee as it relates to Fiscal 2021 compensation decisions.
+This compensation discussion and analysis (this "CD&A") provides an explanation of our executive compensation programs, including the objectives of such programs and the rationale for each element of compensation, for our CEO, our Chief Financial Officer ("CFO"), and our three other most highly compensated executive officers as prescribed by the rules of the SEC (collectively, the "Named Executive Officers").
+This CD&A also describes the actions and decisions of the HCMC Committee as it relates to Fiscal 2023 compensation decisions.
 The CD&A should be read together with the compensation tables and related disclosures that follow this section.

-For Fiscal 2021, our Named Executive Officers are as follows:
+For Fiscal 2023, our Named Executive Officers are as follows:

-Name Title Bruce Thames President and Chief Executive Officer Kevin Fox Senior Vice President & Chief Financial Officer David Buntin Senior Vice President, Thermon Heat Tracing Mark Roberts Senior Vice President, Thermon Heating Systems & Engineering Johannes (René) van der Salm Senior Vice President, Global Operations Jay Peterson Former Chief Financial Officer
+Name Title Bruce Thames President and Chief Executive Officer Kevin Fox Senior Vice President & Chief Financial Officer Thomas Cerovski Senior Vice President, Global Sales Roberto Kuahara Senior Vice President, Global Operations Mark Roberts Senior Vice President, Thermon Heating Systems & Engineering